LuizZak/SwiftRewriter/README.md

     filedisk
         Saves output of conersion to the filedisk as .swift files on the same folder as the input files.
-  --verbose               Prints progress information to the console while performing a transpiling job.
+  --verbose, -v           Prints progress information to the console while performing a transpiling job.
   --help                  Display available options

 SUBCOMMANDS: